A Heist with Markiplier: Plot

-If they decide to walk, a set of zombies chase them.
-Unbeknownst to Mark, the assistant is bitten by one of the zombies (Scheid).
-If they tell the truth, Mark tells them to go away, and the assistant lives with the zombies forever after.
-Otherwise, they are given a choice between finding a scientist or going to the safety of a nearby fort.
-At Fort Brannagan, supposedly the only zombie-proof area, Mark and the assistant are inspected for bites by a soldier named Ed (Morris).
+If they decide to walk instead of fixing the car, a horde of zombies chase them.
+Unbeknown to Mark, the assistant is bitten by one of the zombies.
+If they tell the truth, Mark tells them to go away, and the assistant lives with the zombies forever.
+Otherwise, they are given a choice between finding a scientist or going to a nearby shelter: Fort Brannagan, supposedly the only zombie-proof area.
+There, Mark and the assistant are inspected for bites by a soldier named Ed.
 If the assistant tells the truth about their bite, they are shot.
-If they don't, it is revealed that the fort has been infiltrated by zombies, and that Ed has been bitten, rigging the fort to explode to prevent the virus' spread.
-After it explodes, the assistant reveals their bite to Mark.
-The box is revealed to be the "world's oldest picnic basket," and the assistant is given a choice between two ancient sandwiches: a peanut butter and jelly sandwich (PB&J) or a tuna fish sandwich.
-If the 2,000-year-old PB&J is eaten, it allows the assistant to turn into a more relaxed zombie, allowing for them to unite humans and zombies.
-If the 17 AD tuna is eaten, it creates a cure to the zombie virus.
-At the science lab, the scientist (Pansino) explains that something has caused time and space to warp, intent on destroying the anomaly.
-She initially believes that the assistant is the anomaly, attempting to kill them to save the fabric of the universe.
-If they attempt to flee, the assistant is incapacitated and later becomes a zombie, attacking Mark.
-If they accept their fate for the greater good, Mark takes the bullet for them, only after which it is revealed that the box was the anomaly.
-As she destroys the box, the branching timeline of the film is briefly shown before collapsing back to the true ending, with Mark and the assistant at the beginning, no longer remembering why they are at the museum.
+If they do not, it is revealed that the fort has been infiltrated by zombies, and that Ed has been bitten, rigging the fort to explode to prevent the virus' spread.
+Then, the assistant reveals their bite to Mark.

+The box from the vault is then revealed to be the "world's oldest picnic basket", and the assistant is given a choice between two ancient foods: a 2000-year-old peanut butter and jelly sandwich or a 17 AD tuna fish sandwich.
+The former turns the assistant into a relaxed zombie, creating a human-zombie utopia.
+The latter creates a cure to the zombie virus.
+At the lab, a scientist explains that an anomaly has caused time and space to warp; she believes the assistant is the anomaly, attempting to kill them.
+If they attempt to flee, the assistant becomes a zombie, attacking Mark.
+If they accept their fate, Mark takes the bullet for them, after which it is revealed that the box was the anomaly.
+As she destroys the box, the branching timeline of the film is briefly shown before returning to the 31st ending, with Mark and the assistant at the beginning, confused on why they are at the museum.